 FAUNA ~ The Middle Fork and Main Salmon lie in a semi-arid desert with only 15 inches of rain per year.
 A few mosquitoes and/or no-see-ems visit the Middle Fork in late June and early July.
 Pants and long-sleeved shirts in the evening are about all you need, but you may want to bring along a small bottle of repellent.
 Yellow-jackets can be a nuisance during late summer meals and require some patience.
 Often in late summer, we see black bears on shore while we’re floating by, but it is extremely rare for one to come into camp.
 Equally anti-social are the rattlesnakes.
 We have had a few encounters with snakes on trail hikes, but they’ve heard us coming and slithered off.
-However, it is important to stay on trails and hike only during daylight hours so you can spot them.
+However, it is important to stay on trails and hike only during daylight hours, so that you can spot them.

 FLORA ~ June trips bring wildflowers galore!
 You will be amazed at the sheer size of our beautiful timbers that line the river corridor.
 The sage covered hillsides will ignite your senses and Idaho’s state flower, Syringa, will make you feel like you’re sniffing the tropical flowers of Hawaii.
 You will see poison ivy, but it’s easy to spot and avoid.
 The guides will make sure you can identify it.

 CLOTHING ~ The type of fiber is important.
 Cotton is comfortable in camp, but not on the river.
 If it gets wet, it makes you colder.
 Wool and synthetic fibers, such as fleece, pile, Capilene, and polypropylene will keep you warm even when wet.
 We bring sleeveless, full-length “farmer-john” wetsuits made of neoprene for you to use when it’s cold.
 Think of two sets of clothing: one for day-time river wear and a second set for camp.
 On the river, you’ll just need a swimsuit and nylon shorts most of the time.
 Mornings can be cool before the sun shines down into the canyon.
 A fleece layer, rain jacket and pants or wetsuit can keep you warm until mid-morning, when you can stow those items away in your day bag.
 In June, you may need those layers all day, along with neoprene socks or booties and a wool or synthetic stocking cap.
 On hot days, you may want to wear a rash guard or light-colored T-shirt to wet and keep you cool.
 Sun hats and sunscreen are highly recommended as are sun hoodies or sun shirts and long quick-dry pants.

 HOW TO PACK ~ We suggest that you bring your things in a lightweight duffel bag.
 We’ll provide you with a 16” x 33” waterproof bag that’s clearly and individually labeled so that you can find yours again each day.
 You can either slip your duffel bag directly into the waterproof bag or unload your clothes in the bag (stuff sacks work well to organize things).
-Ideally, the waterproof bag will hold your sleeping bag, pad and majority of your clothing.
+Ideally, the waterproof bag will hold your sleeping bag, pad and the majority of your clothing.
 We have extra emergency storage if necessary.
-The bag will be strapped to the raft and will be fairly inaccessible during the day.
-We’ll also provide a smaller waterproof bag for each person to carry things that they might like to get to easily during the day, like sunscreen, hat, warm fleece, raincoat, small cameras, books, and water bottles.
-For those who are using our small plane flights, each guest is limited to 35 lbs. of luggage…..these small planes must adhere strictly to weight limits for your safety, so please be sure to weigh your total luggage ahead of time.
+This big bag will be strapped to the raft and will be inaccessible during the day.
+We’ll also provide a smaller waterproof bag (Day Bag) for each person to carry things that they might like to get to easily during the day, like sunscreen, hat, warm fleece, raincoat, small cameras, books, etc. For those who are using our small plane flights, each guest is limited to 35 lbs. of luggage…..these small planes must adhere strictly to weight limits for your safety, so please be sure to weigh your total luggage ahead of time.
 Overweight luggage will be subject to an additional surcharge.

 FOOD ~ We guarantee that you’ll be impressed with our menu.
-Our big coolers and full kitchen allow us to prepare meals that rival fine restaurants.
+Our big coolers and full kitchen enable us to prepare meals that rival fine dining restaurants.
 Breakfasts and dinners will be served in camp, and we’ll picnic lunch on a beach as we head downstream each day.
 Snacks are available on the oar rafts all day and as soon as we reach camp.
-We give everyone a water bottle at the start of the trip, and encourage you to drink and refill often.
-We provide about two canned beers and two canned drinks (assorted sodas, juices, mineral waters) per person per day.
+We give everyone a water bottle at the start of the trip and encourage you to drink and refill often.
+We provide about two canned beers and two canned drinks (assorted juices, mineral waters) per person per day.
 We also serve red and white wine with dinner.
 You are welcome to bring liquor or other personal drinks if you wish, preferably in non-glass containers.
 We gladly accommodate special diet requests and special occasions; just let us know on your reservation form if special menu alterations need to be made.
 All of the eating utensils are provided and we do all of the cooking and cleanup.

-CASCADE OUTFITTERS (Boise): 1-800-223-RAFT (7238); www.cascadeoutfitters.com
+CASCADE OUTFITTERS (Boise): 800-223-RAFT (7238) www.cascadeoutfitters.com

-IDAHO RIVER SPORTS (Boise): 1- 800-936-4844; www.idahoriversports.com
+IDAHO RIVER SPORTS (Boise): 800-936-4844 www.idahoriversports.com

-RIVERWEAR (Stanley): 1-208-774-3592; www.riverwear.com
+RIVERWEAR (Stanley): 208-774-3592 www.riverwear.com